IRS Forms

 • You file as a trustee if you are liable for a section 4951 or 4952 initial tax.
 Complete Parts II or III as applicable, then Part I.

 • The trust files when the trust itself owes the section 4952 tax on taxable expenditures.
-Complete Parts II and III first, then enter only the trust tax on Part I, line 1.
+Complete Part III first, then enter only the trust tax on Part I, line 1.

 • A coal mine operator completes Part IV each year to check the section 192 deduction and whether any excess contribution exists.
 File the return only if Part IV, line 7 is more than zero.